TorGuard Full Review: Total Online Anonymity

 3. Kill switch

-Short explanation: TorGuard has a fully functional kill switch feature.
+Short explanation: TorGuard has a fully functioning kill switch feature.

 Long explanation: TorGuard offers a kill switch if your connection ever drops; the kill switch blocks all internet traffic until you've safely reconnected to the VPN server.